Photo:Courtesy of Baum und Pferdgarten; Getty Images/Victor Virgile; Courtesy of Prada; Getty Images/Stephane Cardinale - Corbis; Courtesy of Miu Miu

 Styling tip to borrow: While I've seen second-skin tops worn on their own with pants or jeans, I love the idea of wearing them as an undershirt layered beneath a knit or a coat as seen on the Prada runway.

-"The trend that has me most intrigued for next year is utility vests.
+"The trend that has me most intrigued for this year is utility vests.
 The knit pullover vest is having a big moment currently, and I think this will be the evolution.
-I'll be wearing quilted, warmer versions now, and then switch to lighter iterations come spring."
+I was wearing quilted, warmer versions over the winter, and then switched to lighter iterations for spring."

-"The trend I want to leave in 2020 is tie-dye.
+"The trend I'm leaving behind in 2020 is tie-dye.
 It had such a moment bringing people a little joy in quarantine, especially in the form of sweats, and I'm ready mentally to move on!"